Etcetera-Agency/n8n-discord-bot/n8nTasks/Task12_VacationHandler.md

   - `start`: `"{start_date} 00:00:00"`
   - `end`:   `"{end_date} 23:59:59"`
   and mark `vacation` as completed.
-- Respond with a summary of the scheduled vacation.
+- Respond with a summary of the scheduled vacation, formatting dates as `WEEKDAY DD MMMM` using a date utility.
 - Any calendar failure returns the generic error message.

 ### Input Variants